How Are Cat Allergies Treated?

 Cat allergies can usually be controlled with standard allergy drugs.
 Your doctor might recommend:

-- Antihistamines, which are available over-the-counter -- like Claritin, Allegra, Benadryl, or Zyrtec.
-Some antihistamines come as nasal sprays -- for instance, Astelin.
+- Antihistamines, which are available over-the-counter -- like Claritin, Allegra, Benadryl, or Zyrtec; some antihistamines. such as Astelin, come as nasal sprays.

 Unfortunately, there's no way to prevent an allergy.
 Some studies have shown that exposure to pets as a young child seems to reduce the risk of developing pet allergies later.
 On the other hand, a child who already has allergic tendencies may get worse with exposure to a pet.